If you don’t know where you are going, you’ll probably end up somewhere else.

 - Work in regular 55 minute bursts of focused energy followed by 5-10 minute breaks

-- Set aside a particular time for emails, phone calls, text messages and stick with it!!
+- Set aside a particular time for emails, phone calls, text messages and social media.
+Then stick with it!!

 What about you?
 Are you living life on purpose?
 Do you need some help?